jakehockey10/popcircle/README.md

 This gem adds `jquery.easing` and `jquery.popcircle` to your application and provides a view helper to add a radial menu with images or icons as the links surrounding the main trigger.

+#### NOTE: this is VERY much still in progress.
+I don't suggest using any of this for anything other than throw-away projects.

 ## Installation

 Add this line to your application's Gemfile: